bbauska/W3Cx-2of5/README.md

 One article element can be nested inside another.
-For example, if you have a blog post and you want to include a forum post or newspaper article in it, you can nest it in another <article> tag.
+For example, if you have a blog post and you want to include a forum post or newspaper article in it, you can nest it in another &lt;article&gt; tag.

 Let's look at another example: